KugleBlitz007/malou/malou-website/README.md

 ## This app uses tailwind, use this install guide https://tailwindcss.com/docs/installation/using-vite or just : npm install tailwindcss @tailwindcss/vite

-## This app uses flowbite with tailwind : npm install flowbite

 ## Starting the website with : npm run dev

 ## if wanting to run over a network for virtual device debugging using chrome tools :  npm run dev -- --host